-Other (expense) income, net consists primarily of realized and unrealized gains and losses on investments and other assets.
+Other (expense) income, net consists primarily of realized and unrealized gains and losses on investments and other assets, including impairment costs on our subleases.
 See Note 4 to our consolidated financial statements for information regarding unrealized losses on our investments.